Pylons-tech/pylons_sdk/SDK-tutorial.md

 Pylons SDK can be used for blockchain game developers to build their own games that run on blockchain involving game characters and items.

+This document is basic tutorial for begineers.
+For more detailed and deeper tutorial, please check DEVELOPER_DOC.md file.

 Important points in pylons SDK are:

 - item: Item is an important concept in Pylons sdk.
 It can simply be considered as the items in original games.
 Items will have properties in the format of Double, String, Integer etc. Characters can be created as items either.